-Other versions: Made in several colours and also produced with a rod instead of a gooseneck.
+Other versions: This Cosack gooseneck desk lamp exists in several colours.
+It is also produced with a rod instead of a gooseneck.
 Made in brass or chrome.
 Also sold with a white switch.
 Designed in the mid 1950s and produced for several years.
 Comparable lamps received an iF-Design Award in 1956.

 The Gebrüder Cosack (Gecos) company was founded in 1848 as a metal processing plant in Neheim-Hüsten, Germany by Egon, Friedrich and Theodor Cosack.
 In the beginning they made liturgical items and crosses made of brass and they also produced kerosene lamps.
 Later the company came to the production of electric lamps.
 Cosack is the oldest Neheim lamp factory.